Learning to Estimate RIS-Aided mmWave Channels: Numerical Results

 \subsection{Impact of the Training SNR}

 In this subsection, we study the impact of the training SNR on the estimation performance.
 Two SNR values, i.e., $\gamma = 0$ dB, $\gamma = 20$ dB, and an SNR that varies in the set $\gamma \in \{0, 5,10,15,20\}$ dB are considered.
 The corresponding NMSE is shown in Fig.~\ref{LS_MIMO16x1_RIS32_training_SNR}.
-We observe that the proposed deep unfolding method provides the best NMSE when it is trained at a high SNR except if the operating SNR during the test phase is too low.
+We observe that the proposed deep unfolding method provides the best NMSE when it is trained at a high SNR except if the operating SNR during the test phase is too low. \tcb{In other words, nearly noise-free training samples bring the best performance in the high SNR regime, and vice versa, as depicted in Fig.~\ref{LS_MIMO16x1_RIS32_training_SNR}.
+The training SNR plays a critical role in the prediction performance of the deep unfolding models.\footnote{\tcb{If the SNR value(s) can be incorporated into the proposed deep unfolding structure, better performance is expected, which is left for our future investigation.}}}